Cincinnati Rape Crimes Lawyer

 • Neighbor Notification Requirements: Tier 3 offenders must tell their neighbors about their registration status.

-If you have been charged with rape in Cincinnati and would like to have an experienced attorney help you fight to avoid spending the rest of your life on the sex offender registry, please contact the Suhre & Associates, LLC, legal team today.
+If you have been charged with rape in Cincinnati and would like to have an experienced attorney help you fight to avoid spending the rest of your life on the sex offender registry, please contact the Suhre & Associates DUI and Criminal Defense Lawyers, legal team today.
 We are always ready, willing, and able to assist.

 Defenses Against Rape Charges